twelvelabs-io/tl-jockey/frontend/README.md

 ### LangGraph Server

-The LangGraph server is the backend component that processes the logic and data required for the application.
-It receives requests from the Langgraph SDK, processes them, and returns the necessary responses.
-All of the components related to this functionality located into the Jockey folder with a solid README regarding how to launch, test and modernise the functianality
+LangGraph Server offers an API for creating and managing agent-based applications.
+It is built on the concept of assistants, which are agents configured for specific tasks, and includes built-in persistence and a task queue.
+This versatile API supports a wide range of agentic application use cases, from background processing to real-time interactions.
+It receives requests from the Langgraph SDK, processes them, and returns the necessary responses.All of the components related to this functionality located into the Jockey folder with a detailed README regarding how to launch, test and modernise the functianality

 ### Main_components